openharmony/docs/en/application-dev/connectivity/net-mdns.md

 1. Connect the device to the Wi-Fi network.
 2. Import the **mdns** namespace from **@ohos.net.mdns**.
-3. Create a **DiscoveryService** object, which is used to discover mDNS services of the specified type.
+3. Create a **DiscoveryService** object, which is used to discover MDNS services of the specified type.
-4. Subscribe to mDNS service discovery status changes.
+4. Subscribe to MDNS service discovery status changes.
-5. Enable discovery of mDNS services on the LAN.
+5. Enable discovery of MDNS services on the LAN.
-6. Stop searching for mDNS services on the LAN.
+6. Stop searching for MDNS services on the LAN.
-7. Unsubscribe from mDNS service discovery status changes.
+7. Unsubscribe from MDNS service discovery status changes.

 ```ts
 // Import the mdns namespace from @ohos.net.mdns.